spatie/icalendar-generator/README.md

     ...
 ```

-You can set the organizer of an event, the email address is required but the name can be omitted:
+You can set the organizer of an event, the email address is required, but the name can be omitted:

 ``` php
 Event::create()